Tyler-Gosselin/my-git-project/README.md

 > My code for the git project.

+## I'm in the feature Branch

 - This was done while attending the Bottega coding course